 Don Julian died in 2001, but the dolls are still there and continue to deteriorate, getting even creepier over time.

 How to Get There

-If your time is limited, don't bother trying to get there on public transport -- take a tour.
-A day trip to Xochimilco will include stops at a few other sites such as Coyoacan where you can visit the Frida Kahlo House Museum or maybe the UNAM campus (Mexico's National Autonomous University), which is also a UNESCO site.
+If your time is limited, don't bother trying to get there on public transport, just take a tour.
+A day trip to Xochimilco will often include stops at a few other sites such as Coyoacan where you can visit the Frida Kahlo House Museum or maybe the UNAM campus (Mexico's National Autonomous University), which is also a UNESCO site.